dfaunce/jsConvert/README.md

 jsConvert( [Value], [From Unit], [To Unit], [Decimal Place] );
 ```

-Assume we wish to convert 2.034 square-feet to square-meters.
+Assume we want to convert 2.034 square-feet to square-meters.
 We can retrieve the full answer or round it to the 3rd decimal place.
 ```
 jsConvert(2.304, "ft2", "m2");
     ----- output: 0.21404859046088998